-Doing Busine ss 2019 Albania cons Is domestic commercial arbitration governed by a consolidated law or solidated chapter or section of the applicable code of civil procedure ompassing substantially all its aspects?
-No Are there any commercial disputes-aside from those that deal with publicer or public policy-that cannot be submitted to arbitration? n.a.
-1.c.
-Are valid arbitration clauses or agreements usually enforced by the courts?
-Yes 2.
-Mediation /Conciliation 1 1.0 2.a.
+2. Mediation/Conciliation 1.0 2.a.
 Is voluntary mediation or conciliation available?
-Yes cons Are mediation, conciliation or both governed by a consolidated law or solidated chapter or section of the applicable code of civil procedure ompassing substantially all their aspects?
-Yes (i.e., Are there financial incentives for parties to attempt mediation or conciliation if mediation or conciliation is successful, a refund of court filing fees, income credits or the like)?
-No
+Yes 2.b.
+Are mediation, conciliation or both governed by a consolidated law or consol section of the applicable code of civil procedure encompassing substantially all t example, definition, aim and scope of application, desig 2.c.
+Are there financial incentives for parties to attempt mediation or conciliation conciliation conciliation is successful, a refund of court filing fees, income tax credits or the li